Call it destiny. Call it fate.

 The two teams rolled through the regular season and collided in the State Championship game.
 Washington prevailed, 32-21.

-I think about that game a lot.
-The winner of that game becomes the first black player to win a state title in Indiana High School Basketball history.
-The coach of that game is the first coach to ever coach a black player on a state title team
+Consider the impact this game had on the history of Indiana High School Basketball.
+The winner has the first black player to win a state title in Indiana High School Basketball history and the coach becomes the first coach to ever coach a black player on a state title team.

-If Muncie wins, I’m writing a different story.
-If Washington loses, Friddle and DeJernett and that community become less relevant to the history of race relations in Indiana and the history of our game.
+If Muncie had won I’m writing a different story.
+If the Hatchets had lost, Friddle, DeJernett, and the Washington community become less relevant to the history of race relations in Indiana and the history of our game.

 All the firsts and accolades go to Friddle, DeJernett, and the Washington Hatchets.